sprevaux2026/Class-Demo/README.md

 Controls:
 - Click or press Space to flap / start.
-- Collect USF logos for points.
+- Collect Good Grades for coins.
 Click to restart after game over.

 Enjoy!
 Vibe Coding for a class demo